wuchenglong/MachineStreamMonitor/README.md

 # docker ps -a
 ```

-5. Verify this service when typing the URI in the Postman and browser.
+5. Verify this service when typing the URL in the Postman and browser.
 Note, please use your IP address instead.

 ![GW1](https://ms01.blob.core.windows.net/picture/GW1.png)
 ![GW2](https://ms01.blob.core.windows.net/picture/GW2.png)